 - Select and read titles from the attached list or any books they want.
 This list includes new titles and old favorites.
-Some authors write for both younger readers and older readers, so please be sure to read the back of the book or check out Goodreads or Amazon for reviews and suggested age ranges. - Return to school prepared to participate in a discussion about a book that they read.
+Some authors write for younger and older readers, so please read the back of the book or check out Goodreads or Amazon for reviews and suggested age ranges. - Return to school prepared to participate in a discussion about a book that they read.

 Reading is fun!
 Play BINGO!
-Each child that returns a BINGO board will be awarded a certificate from their school.
+Each child who returns a BINGO board will be awarded a certificate from their school.

 Log the books your child reads either on paper OR online.
 Click here to enter each book.
-This will create a list at their school of all the books your child read.
-Be sure to keep your log only on paper OR only online, not both!
+This will create a list at their school of all the books your child has read.
+Be sure to keep your log on paper or online, not both!